 The Movicol sachets and the liquid contain macrogol (polyethylene glycol ‘3350’), a type of medicine known as an osmotic laxative.
 Movicol also contains sodium bicarbonate, sodium chloride, and potassium chloride.

 Baking soda, sodium chloride, and potassium chloride (electrolytes) are included in Movicol to make sure the laxative works without causing the body to gain or lose significant amounts of sodium, potassium, or water.

 Movicol will not make you have a bowel movement right away; it may take one to two days to take Movicol for it to work.
-It won’t work properly and you risk causing dehydration.
+It won’t work correctly, and you risk causing dehydration.

-This medicine is Movicol flavor free.
+This medicine is Movicol flavor-free.
 Each envelope contains: